Tony Montanaro: Career

 Celebration Barn alumni have gone on to careers in television, film and theater, including puppeteers with Sesame Street and The Muppet Show, writers for Between the Lions, hosting Dancing with the Stars, and as performers in Cirque du Soleil.
 Today, the Barn is an international residential center for theater training and creation, continuing Montanaro's legacy.

-Later Years
+Later years

-In his later years, Montanaro continued to teach and direct at the Barn and at the renovated home and studios of he and his third wife, Karen Hurll Montanaro in Casco, Maine.
+In his later years, Montanaro continued to teach and direct at the Barn and at the renovated home and studios of he and his third wife, Karen Hurll Montanaro, in Casco, Maine.
 The couple also toured widely with their two-person show, The Montanaro-Hurll Theatre of Mime and Dance.

-In 1995, the Montanaros authored Mime Spoken Here: The Performer's Portable Workshop, a guide to the craft of mime, character work, and improvisation, and a pair of accompanying instructional videos.
+In 1995, the Montanaros wrote Mime Spoken Here: The Performer's Portable Workshop, a guide to the craft of mime, character work, and improvisation, and a pair of accompanying instructional videos.

-Mr. Montanaro died at his home in Casco, on Friday, December 13, 2002.
+Montanaro died at his home in Casco, on Friday, December 13, 2002.

-In 2004, thirty eight performers, all past students, came together for a series of concerts to honor their teacher.
+In 2004, thirty-eight performers, all past students, came together for a series of concerts to honor their teacher.
 A 2006 film, Theatre & Inspiration, celebrates his life and contributions to the world of theatre.